9

 The origin of Hatha yoga still embodies the eight limbs.
 The eight limbs form a sequence from the outer to the inner.
 They create a guide to making your life meaningful through moral and ethical lessons on the self.

-The eight limbs consist of the following eight steps:
+The eight limbs of yoga consist of the following eight steps:

 Yama: This focuses on ethical standards and integrity, teaching best practices for behavior and how we present ourselves.
 The five Yamas are Ahimsa (nonviolence), Satya (truthfulness), Ateya (non-stealing), Brahmacharya (continence), and Aparigraha (non-covetousness).